YOUR INTESTINAL FLORA

 Š If you wish to test another food, rinse out your mouth with purified water and be sure you are relaxed.
 Also, before repeating the procedure with another food or supplement, be sure your resting pulse has returned to the baseline level.
 You may have to wait 2-5 minutes for your pulse to return to its resting level.

 Stool tests, and bowel contents exams.
-These are medical tests that are rarely needed, in my view, if one improves the diet drastically and takes GB-3 and perhaps live culture yogurt on a regular basis.
+These are medical tests that are rarely needed, in my view, if one changes to a nutritional balancing diet strictly, and takes GB-3 and perhaps live culture yogurt on a regular basis.
 They may be needed if one is suffering from an acute diarrhea, for example, that is not responding to more conservative measures.
-However, in these cases a trial with colloidal silver, garlic juice and a proper diet usually takes care of the problem.
+However, in these cases a trial with colloidal silver and a proper diet usually takes care of the problem.

-Problems with stool tests.
+Problems with stool tests for parasites.
 These tests are notoriously inaccurate as it is easy to miss seeing parasite eggs or ova in a random stool sample.
 Quality laboratories require several samples and analyze them carefully, but this is rarely done and quite costly.
 Electrical machines such as the Dermatron, Computron and many others may be more accurate to assess parasites, but the results are often highly dependent upon the skill of the operator, so one must beware of this problem with electronic machines.
+To read much more about this topic, please read Parasites on this website.

 If one identifies a particular bacteria of parasite.
 Some books can recommend particular remedies for specific parasites and bacterial or viral infections of the intestines.
 I would always begin with a nutritional balancing program, rather than use drugs to correct intestinal problems.
-I have not encountered instances where anti-parasitic or anti-bacterial drugs were needed.
-They are often quite toxic, and they don’t necessarily get rid of parasites, but only reduce their numbers.
-Those are my objection to them.
+I have encountered few instances where anti-parasitic or anti-bacterial drugs were needed if one follows a complete nutritional balancing program.
+The drugs are often quite toxic, and they don’t necessarily get rid of parasites, but only reduce their numbers.
+Those are my objections to them.

 Most medical doctors do not worry about this, preferring to just kill the pathogens first.
 However, there is no reason to do collateral damage if it is not necessary.
 Drug residues often remain in the body for years, we find, and damage the liver and kidneys in subtle ways that impair one’s overall health.